Andrettin/Wyrmsun/readme.txt

 * Quests
 - The Gadrauhts, Harjis, Miles, Skutan and Swedish Veterans' Day quests now grant the Inspired Army temporary modifier on completion.
+- The Gudja, Gudjan, Haimadala's Stones and The Great Temple quests now grant the Religious Fervor temporary modifier on completion.

 * Scenarios
 - Added Stone Deposit at Storugns in Gotland.